The B2B Marketer’s Dictionary: Terms and Definitions You Need to Know

-Account Based Marketing: a strategic go-to-market approach that coordinates personalized marketing and sales efforts to open doors and deepen engagement at specific accounts.
+Account Based Marketing (ABM): a strategic go-to-market approach that coordinates personalized marketing and sales efforts to open doors and deepen engagement at specific accounts.

 Account Development Representatives (ADR): a type of inside sales rep who solely focuses on prospecting into target accounts.

 Account expansion: the process of growing revenues within an existing customer account through up-selling, cross-selling or selling to different subsidiaries within a parent company.